-Through events such as the Snowball and the Berkeley Dress Show, The London Season raises much needed funds for charities, and has done so for hundred of years.
+Through events such as the Queen Charlotte’s Ball and the Berkeley Dress Show, The London Season raises much needed funds for charities, and has done so for hundred of years.
 The London Season also helps children in need globally through the arrangement of private tours hosted by royalty, presidents and ambassadors.

 |SOS Children’s Villages International||SOS Children’s Villages is active in 133 countries and territories.
 The variety of this international work is brought together by the umbrella organisation SOS Children’s Villages International, which unites all of the autonomous national associations.|

 |The NSPCC||The NSPCC was founded in 1884 and its vision is still to end cruelty to children in the UK.
 They run a wide range of services for both children and adults, including national helplines and local projects.|

 |The Children’s Trust||The Children’s Trust is the UK’s leading charity for children with brain injuries, disabilities and other complex health needs.|